-Real Men live off the grid, step lightly, and carry a Husqvarna!
+Real men live off the grid, step lightly, and carry a Husqvarna… right?

-HOLD IT… My wife would disagree with me on that one.
+HOLD IT… My wife would totally disagree with me on that one.
 She’s the one holding the chainsaw!

-Here’s a sketchy glimpse into out first day handling a chain saw.
+Here’s a glimpse into our very first day handling our new chainsaw.

 Notice I’m behind the lens and not the saw?

-If you’ve wielded an axe, chain saw, hatchet or buck saw in the past year… then this post is for you!
+If you’ve wielded an axe, chainsaw, hatchet or buck saw in the past then this post is for you.

-[FACT] Everything looks easier on TV than in real life.
+FACT: Everything looks way easier on TV than it actually is in real life.

-It’s official, we’ve started cutting a path though 650 ft of dense Canadian Boreal Forest and we’re doing it by hand.
+It’s official, we’ve started cutting a 650ft path though our 3.5 acres of dense Canadian Boreal Forest.
+And of course we did it by hand.